Preparing For Family Photos Tips

 3. Pick a Location (or two) For Your Family Photos

 Talk with your photographer about locations that make sense.
 If you’re doing it outside of your house, do you have a favorite place, or somewhere that’s special to you?
 Have you seen photos from locations that you like?
-When in doubt, pick a park or other open, public outdoor area.
-If it isn’t a place you or your photographer visit frequently, try scouting the location ahead of time if you can.
+If you’re having trouble selecting a location, opt for a local park or some other public outdoor area.
+If you or your photographer isn’t too familiar with the area, take a scouting trip to the selection area ahead of time if you can.
 Here’s a blog post on some of the best photography locations around Phoenix.

-4. Try to Plan Ahead a Couple of Weeks in Advance To Prepare Your Appearance
+4. Try to Plan Ahead Several Weeks in Advance To Make Sure Your Looks Are Ready

 Need a haircut?
 Or did you get a bad haircut?
-You have time to get one, or let it grow out.
-Don’t forget the details – Get a manicure.
+Planning ahead will give you time to get one, or let it grow out.
+Don’t forget the details – take time to hit the salon for a manicure.
 You’d be surprised how much your hands end up showing in photos.

-This might be as elaborate or as simple as you want (chalkboard signs, hats, larger props like vehicles).
+This might be some simple items to help tell your story (chalkboard signs, hats) or even more elaborate productions (larger props like vehicles and animals).
 Start planning on what you’ll need to make sure you’ll have it in time, and if not, what your next options will be.

 Kids can’t easily control how they feel/react, especially in front of strangers and in the spotlight (in front of the camera).
-Choose a time of day that they are typically in their happiest/best mood.
-It might be after nap time, or after they’ve had a full breakfast or lunch.
-As well all know, things happen when you don’t want them too, so if they’re going to have a meltdown or be uncooperative, it will naturally be the day of the photoshoot.
+Try to pick a time of day that they are typically in their happiest/best mood.
+It might be after they’ve had a nap, or after they’ve had a full breakfast or lunch.
+As well all know, things happen when you don’t want them too, so you can probably bet that if they’re going to be fussy or uncooperative, it will be the day of the photoshoot.

 7. Make Sure Everyone is Happy and Ready to Go

 This especially includes having a meal or snack.
-No one is happy when they’re hungry.
+No one (me included) is particularly happy, or at their best when they’re hungry.
 It’s always a good idea to have snack ready (and even use them as treats/bribes for kids).
 Remember, your mood will show in your photos.

-8. It’s OK to Coordinate Your Wardrobe, But Don’t Overdo it
+8. It’s OK to Coordinate Your Family’s Wardrobe, But Don’t Overdo it

 While it may sound fun for everyone to match (and even be appropriate for certain settings/themes), there’s a difference between coordinating and matching exactly.
-Instead of matching, think about choosing colors that compliment each other (and that your family will be happy/feel comfortable in..again, see #6) such as pastels or similar shades of the same color.
-Each person doesn’t have to match exactly, and most of the time, it looks better if you don’t.
+Instead of matching, think about choosing colors that compliment each other (and that your family will be happy/feel comfortable in…again, see #6) such as pastels or similar shades of the same color.
+Each person doesn’t have to match exactly, and most of the time, it’s more aesthetically pleasing if you don’t.
 Bonus: It’s never a bad idea to bring a backup, in case you get dirty or (drop ketchup on your shirt from your preshoot meal 😊 ), if children have an accident, or if you’ve planned out several different looks with your photographer.
 I also recommend having some color in your photos, as they’ll turn out much better than if you’re wearing muted/dark tones.

 9. Dress for the Weather